justin-f-perez/ParallelSort/discussion/untitled.md

 The repository can be found [here](https://github.com/justin-f-perez/ParallelSort).
 It's currently private, but will be made public following this assignment's due date.
 Alternatively, just send me your GitHub username and I'll grant private access.
 Static versions of the charts are presented below.

-4. Given the collected data and the plots, discuss how your implementation scales.
+## Given the collected data and the plots, discuss how your implementation scales.
 Your discussion should highlight:

-a.
-What is the best-case scenario performance improvements that you would expect to see as the number of threads is increased?
+### What is the best-case scenario performance improvements that you would expect to see as the number of threads is increased?

-b.
-If this best-case scenario is not achieved, describe the factors that contribute to the suboptimal performance improvement achieved by multi-threading.
+### If this best-case scenario is not achieved, describe the factors that contribute to the suboptimal performance improvement achieved by multi-threading.

-c.
-What other optimizations might you include to improve the scalability of your approach further?
+### What other optimizations might you include to improve the scalability of your approach further?

+I would start by rewriting it either in a more performant language, or a less performant but higher level language that would allow me to iterate on my algorithm faster (and rewrite it again in a faster language later).
+I think

 I would rewrite in a language that isn't Java, both for performance reasons, and because I find Java's bloated libraries and API design annoying and cumbersome.
-This causes major drag on my dev workflow, and makes iterating on and debugging programs that much slower.
+Similarly, reading the Java documentation is a chore.
+The options, it would seem, are  This causes major drag on my dev workflow, and makes iterating on and debugging programs that much slower.
+While many of the most popular languages for rapid development are not highly performant, algorithm design is more important, and a good programming language should encourage developers to explore the solution space efficiently

 For this particular problem (external sort)

 5. Briefly state how much time you spent on the assignment and what you have learned.

+I've put around 80 hours into this project because so far I'm the only one contributing to the repository.
+* 20-25 hours: understanding the problem, asking clarifying questions, learning Java, setting up my dev environment, small practice programs, and feeling out the Java ecosystem
+* 20-25 hours: writing and debugging my first attempt at an implementation using a recursive version of this algorithm using a ForkJoinPool (it wasn't really clear to me whether the "parallelism" parameter strictly controlled the number of threads or not, so I abandoned this strategy).
+* a few hours of pure group overhead.
+We exchanged GitHub usernames, I created a repo Sat Sep 18 and met with the group and took the time to explain what I'd come up with so far... no one else has contributed any commits yet.
+* 30-35 hours: writing a non-recursive version of the algorithm, testing, debugging, writing the python notebook for plotting the charts, etc.

+I've learned:
+* a lot about Java- I haven't touched it since the late 2000's.
+I'd forgotten pretty much all of it, and a lot has changed.
+* the history of file I/O in Java (is every Java programmer a historian?)
+* a new plotting library I'd never used before, Altair.
+It worked pretty great!
+I'd say it was easier to get going with than matplotlib or seaborn (two other graphical plotting packages for python).
+* how the operating system page cache works (not at a very detailed level, but much more than I knew before this project.)
+* divide and conquer is an effective strategy for implementing parallelism while avoiding most of the headaches involved with properly implementing concurrency mechanisms.